 How to Remove Creosote

-You could try to remove creosote yourself, but for a thorough job, call a chimney sweep who’s certified by the Chimney Safety Institute of America.
-Make sure the sweep you hire does more than pushing a brush.
+You could try to remove creosote yourself, but for a thorough job, call a chimney sweep certified by the Chimney Safety Institute of America.
+Make sure the sweep you hire does more than push a brush.
 A chimney sweep needs to be knowledgeable about building codes, trained to recognize deterioration or venting problems and able to advise you regarding the chimney’s condition.
 The National Fire Protection Association recommends that chimneys, fireplaces and vents be inspected at least once per year.

 Another, idea to try out when it’s time to clean your chimney is a chimney sweep log.
 A fireplace cleaning log helps to prevent chimney fires and they help remove debris deposited along the chimney walls.
 These sticky deposits are called creosote.
 Creosote deposited over a long period becomes highly flammable and it’s often the cause of chimney fires.
 Creosote removal is vital to your safety.
 Sweeping logs are popular because of their ease of use for creosote removal.
-All you have to do is unwrap the log from its package and place it in a lit wood burning fireplace.
+All you have to do is unwrap the log from its package and place it in a lit wood-burning fireplace.